 The historical town of Patti is situated on the north-eastern coast of Sicily.

-Best known for its proximity to the impressive Greek monuments at Tindari, and for the nearby beaches, the town of Patti itself has much to offer and is well worth exploring, above all in the winding streets of the heart of ancient Patti.
-Find time to leave the beaches and seafront restaurants of the region for a while to explore the treasures of patti itself...
+Best known for its proximity to the impressive Greek and Roman monuments at Tindari, and for the nearby beaches, the town of Patti itself is not a tourist town but has some sights in its old town at the top of the town.

-Patti cathedral: the cathedral was originally built in the 12th century, but underwent notable transformations in later centuries, especially after the earthquake that hit Sicily in 1693.
-The cathedral has a roman style decorative entrance, while inside you can see the marble tomb of Adelasia, wife to Count Roger, who died here in Patti in 1118 and some notable 15th-18th century paintings.
+The town of Patti winds uphill and at the top of the town is its cathedral and a pleasant square with a statue and nearby park.
+Patti cathedral was originally built in the 12th century, but underwent notable transformations in later centuries, especially after the earthquake that hit Sicily in 1693.
+The cathedral has a roman style decorative entrance, while inside you can see the marble tomb of Adelasia, wife to Count Roger, who died here in Patti in 1118, and some notable 15th-18th century paintings.

-Churches: as with many Sicilian towns, Patti has a number of churches that are interesting both for their architecture and for the notable artworks that they contain.
+As with many Sicilian towns Patti has a number of churches that are interesting both for their architecture and for the notable artworks that they contain.
 Of particular importance and interest are the Church of Santa Maria dei Greci (16th-17th century, marble statue of the Madonna); the Church of Saint Nicholas (18th-19th century, with various art works from that period and a 16th century marble tabernacle); and the 15th century Church of Saint Anthony Abbot (home to a 13th century town flag).